-- The total amount of training and personal development over the last year = 59 hours/employee - This compares favourably with the statistic that only 60% of small businesses had arranged or delivered any staff training during the course of the year (4).
+- The total amount of training and personal development over the last year = 227 hours/employee - This compares favourably with the statistic that only 60% of small businesses had arranged or delivered any staff training during the course of a year (3).
 It also compares well with the 50 best companies to work for in the UK.
-They averaged 60 hours/employee of formal training (5).
+They averaged 60 hours/employee of formal training (4).